Skylar-Shi/Power_Outage_Project/README.md

 # Power_Outage_Project

-This is a copy of my open-ended pair project in DSC 80.
+This is a copy of my open-ended pair project with Sha Lei in DSC 80.